Parallel Logical Measurements via Quantum Code Surgery: The parallel measurement procedure

 We perform each step in parallel.
-Within each step, every Pauli product operator to be measured contains terms which have the same or identity action on every logical operator.
-As a consequence, we can use our previous branching and measurement scheme, introducing a leaf for each term to be measured.
+Within each step, every Pauli product operator to be measured contains terms which have the same or identity action on every logical qubit.
+As a consequence, we can use our previous branching and measurement scheme, introducing a leaf for each term to be measured, to perform these measurements in parallel.
 Each step requires $\CO(t)$ $\ket{0}$ and $\ket{Y}$ ancilla logical states, and $\CO\big(T\omega (\log T + \log^3\omega)\big)$ additional data qubits and checks to measure, where $T$ is the total number of non-identity terms of Pauli products in that step.

-Evidently this separation into steps using twist-free surgery increases the time overhead of our scheme by a constant factor.
-Furthermore, the preparation of $\CO(t)$ $\ket{Y}$ states, which can be reused throughout the computation as they are left unchanged by the twist-free surgery, can be performed in $\CO(d)$ time by measuring $\overline{Y}$ on each of those logical qubits at the start of the computation.
-This removes a major obstacle in Ref.~\cite{ZL}, where the preparation of these $\ket{Y}$ states incurs a significant overhead.
+This separation into steps using twist-free surgery increases the time overhead of our scheme by a constant factor.
+Furthermore, the preparation of $\CO(t)$ $\ket{Y}$ states, which can be reused throughout the computation as they are left unchanged by the twist-free surgery, can be performed in $\CO(d)$ time by measuring $\bar{Y}$ on each of those logical qubits at the start of the computation.
+This removes a major obstacle in Ref.~\cite{ZL}, where the preparation of these $\ket{Y}$ states incurs a significant overhead to distil, or requires transversal $S$ gates.

-Finally, we remark that the ancilla logical $\ket{0}$ state or $\ket{Y}$ states can be in the same codeblock on which we are performing logical measurements, or in separate codeblocks.
-The overhead of preparing these additional high-distance codeblocks is not a concern, as we only need to prepare them once, and the logical codespaces remains coherent throughout our rounds of logical measurements.
+Finally, we remark that the ancilla logical $\ket{0}$ and $\ket{Y}$ states can be in the same codeblock on which we are performing logical measurements, or in separate codeblocks.
+The logical measurements involving these states are performed using the same branching and measurement scheme, described at the beginning of this section.
+The overhead of preparing these additional high-distance codeblocks is not a major concern, as we only need to prepare them once, which can be done using parallel measurement of individual $\bar{Y}$ logical operators, as specified in Lem.~\ref{lem:Y_measurements}.
 Either way, we suffer a rate loss of at most a factor of $3$, which is acceptable in the asymptotic regime.